Linuxfabrik/monitoring-plugins/INSTALL.rst

     git checkout tags/$RELEASE
     cd ..

-The check plugins require the `Linuxfabrik Python libraries <https://github.com/linuxfabrik/lib>`_.
+The check plugins require the `Linuxfabrik Python libraries <https://github.com/linuxfabrik/lib>`_, in the same version.
 The libraries are in a separate Git repository, as we also use them in other projects.

 .. code-block:: bash